-Distribution costs had decreased significantly from HK\$61.7 million in the year 2020 to HK\$24.3 million in the year 2021.
-The decrease was mainly due to the reduction in sales commission paid for the sales of electrostatic disinfectant sprayers.

-Administrative expenses had decreased by HK\$7.1 million during the year.
-The decrease was mainly due to the decrease in overall administrative staff costs.
-Total administrative staff costs for the year, including directors' emoluments, had decreased by approximately HK\$5.8 million when compared to prior year.
+Distribution costs had decreased by HK\$3.7 million mainly due to the reduction in sales commission on sales of electrostatic disinfectant sprayers.
+Total administrative expenses were comparable to the prior year with a slight increase of HK\$2.1 million.
+The total staff costs for the year, including directors' emoluments, had increased by approximately HK\$3.0 million due to increases in wages during the year.

-Total finance costs had decreased by HK\$3.0 million which was mainly due to the decrease in bank interest rates when compared to prior year.
+Finance costs had increased by HK\$2.6 million which was mainly due to the increase in interests on bank loans and overdrafts as a result of the increase in interest rates and utilisation of bank borrowings when compared to the prior year.